aratisahoo-arati014/Pearl_Spice_Online_App/README.md

 Open a pull request.

 Contact
-For questions or feedback, please reach out to me (Ankur Anand Mishra) at mishraankuranand@gmail.com].
+For questions or feedback, please reach out to me (Arati Sahu) at sahuarati557@gmail.com].